 Against a backdrop of corporate responsibility and increasing environmental awareness, the UK government has introduced a range of measures over the past couple of years to encourage businesses to adopt improved environmental and sustainability strategies.

-However, one tax incentive that has been in place since 2001 and subsequently updated in 2009, is Land Remediation Relief.
-This relief can often be overlooked but it offers businesses significant tax reliefs for cleaning up brownfield sites and buildings.
+However, one tax incentive that has been in place since 2001 and subsequently updated in 2009 is Land Remediation Relief (LRR).
+This relief can often be overlooked, but it offers businesses significant tax reliefs for cleaning up brownfield sites and buildings, and it aligns with the current Labour government’s housing, construction and economic growth plans.

 The relief is not available to individuals or partnerships.
 However, a company that is a member of a partnership can claim relief for its share of the partnership’s qualifying land remediation expenditure.